annuhdo/react-conditional-display/README.md

 # react-conditional-display 🌤⛅️🌥

-A react component that provides conditional display of the component's children elements in the UI.
+A react component that conditionally display the component's children elements in the UI.

 The component is available on npmjs.
 Simply run:
 ```